Isla Mujeres#2 in Best Things To Do in Cancun

 Despite the island's sleepy reputation, it hosts a few sites worth checking out.
 Recent visitors suggested renting a golf cart and driving to Punta Sur, located on the island's southern tip.
 Home to an ancient temple honoring the Mayan moon goddess, the landscape is surrounded by steep cliffs and spectacular bay views – in fact, this is where the rising sun first greets Mexico.
 This area is also where you'll find Garrafon Reef Park, which offers a variety of activities against the scenic backdrop of Punta Sur, including a swimming pool, a zip line, kayaking and snorkeling.

 Isla Mujeres also remains popular for its sea turtles, and you can glimpse the creatures at the local tortugranja, or turtle farm.
-The farm contains several hundred turtles and an aquarium, with tours in both Spanish and English.
-You can reach the aquarium by taxi from Isla Mujeres' downtown.
-If you're looking for the right beach on Isla Mujeres, head to Playa del Norte, regarded among travelers as an excellent, beautiful and pristine beach.
+Visit between August and October, and you just might get to witness the baby turtles hatching.
+You can reach the farm by taxi from Isla Mujeres' downtown.
+If you're just looking to relax on the sand, head to Playa del Norte, regarded among travelers as a beautiful, pristine beach.

 You can reach Isla Mujeres by ferry from several different terminals in the Hotel Zone, including Playa Tortugas and Playa Caracol, as well as Cancun center.
 Several of the city's top guided tours also make stops on the island.
 You can learn more about the ferry service in our Getting Around Cancún section.

 #1 Chichén Itzá